 The appearance of the first Mallard ducklings of the year at the Orchard Pools was the only notable event.
 Moderate strength south west winds failed to produce any seabirds on the early afternoon high tide.

-There were more fledged Common Whitethroat and Lesser Whitethroat seen at Severn Beach this morning.
+There were more fledged Whitethroats and Lesser Whitethroats seen at Severn Beach this morning.
 A Hobby was watched catching a dragonfly at Severn Beach early afternoon.
 Three Curlew were still present in the area.

-A typical early June day with just twenty Oystercatcher on Northwick Warth and a Curlew at Chittening Warth.
-A few fledged broods of Common Whitethroat were seen.
+A typical early June day with just 20 Oystercatcher on Northwick Warth and a Curlew at Chittening Warth.
+A few fledged broods of Whitethroat were seen.

 The only notable birds for the time of year were single Wheatear and Curlew at Severn Beach.